Bethlehem, Pennsylvania: Colleges and universities

 Bethlehem is home to three institutes of higher education.
-Lehigh University, located on South Mountain on the Bethlehem's South Side, has 5,000 undergraduates and 2,100 graduate students.
-The university, which was founded in 1865, was ranked No. 51 in U.S. News & World Reports ratings of America's best colleges in 2022.
+Lehigh University, located on South Mountain on Bethlehem's South Side, has 5,000 undergraduates and 2,100 graduate students.
+The university, which was founded in 1865, was ranked 51st nationally in U.S. News & World Report Best Colleges Ranking of the nation's best colleges in 2022.

-Moravian University, located in the center city area, is a small, highly respected liberal arts college.
-Founded in 1742 as Bethlehem Female Seminary, Moravian is the sixth oldest college in the nation.
+Moravian University, located in center city Bethlehem, is a small liberal arts college.
+Founded in 1742 as the Bethlehem Female Seminary, a Primary school.
 Besides undergraduate programs, the college also includes the Moravian Theological Seminary, a graduate school with approximately 100 students from more than a dozen religious denominations.

 The International Institute for Restorative Practices is a graduate school dedicated to the advanced education of professionals and to the conduct of research that can develop the growing field of restorative practices.
 The IIRP offers two master's degrees: the Master of Restorative Practices and Education (MRPE) and the Master of Restorative Practices and Youth Counseling (MRPYC).
 The IIRP also offers an 18-credit Graduate Certificate in Restorative Practices.

-The main campus of Northampton Community College is located in neighboring Bethlehem Township.
+The Northampton Community College's Fowler Center is located in Southside Bethlehem, but its main campus is located in neighboring Bethlehem Township.